steven-wolfman/ubc-term-finder/dev-story.md

 };
 ```

 Mocking, on the other hand, is complicated!
+We ended up following [Yacine Hmito's advice on mocking `Date`](https://github.com/facebook/jest/issues/9185#issuecomment-560152566).
+We simplified that example substantially since we only wanted to handle calling the zero-argument constructor.

 Here's the setup for our spy-based testing, which we explain below: